 What Is Auto Gear Shift ( AGS)

 This is a term that Maruti Suzuki India uses for its automatic manual transmission cars.
-AGS uses the same technology of automated manual transmission but they gave a different name just for the marketing purpose.
+AGS uses the same automated manual transmission technology, but they gave a different name just for marketing purposes.

-You may notice that they call it Auto Gear Shift and not “Automatic”, Right?
-The reason is only the gear shift is automated like in the case of an automated manual transmission.
+You may notice that they call it Auto Gear Shift and not “Automatic,” Right?
+Only the gear shift is automated, like in the case of an automated manual transmission.
 It does not use any torque converter like any other automatic transmission.

 Did you notice the “M” symbol with a + and – sign.
 That is for manual transmission mode.
 When you switch to “M ” mode, your car is like any other manual transmission car.